oxford-cs-deepnlp-2017/lectures/README.md

 # Piazza
 We will be using Piazza to facilitate class discussion during the course.
 Rather than emailing questions directly, I encourage you to post your questions on Piazza to be answered by your fellow students, instructors, and lecturers.
-However do please do note that all the lecturers for this course are volunteering their time and may not always be available to give a reponse.
+However do please do note that all the lecturers for this course are volunteering their time and may not always be available to give a response.

 Find our class page at: https://piazza.com/ox.ac.uk/winter2017/dnlpht2017/home